 - Research shows that mint can play an important role in healing cancer.

-There are so many reasons to grab some mint today, or better yet, grow some in your own backyard!
+There are so many reasons to grab some mint today, or better yet, grow some in your own backyard, it’s super easy!